-If your sweet tooth isn’t satisfied by fruit and you’re craving something more intense your’e in the right place.
+If your sweet tooth isn’t satisfied by fruit, and you’re craving something more intense your’e in the right place.
 Keep your eyes peeled for a pastel painted truck parked in the square with the a Bozsky kopecek logo on it.
 These cute little trucks serve up succulent scoops of the best vegan ice cream we’ve ever had.
-In fact, we’d go so far as to say it’s some of the best ice cream we’ve ever had, vegan or not.
+In fact, we might go so far as to say it’s some of the best ice cream we’ve ever had.
+Vegan or not.

 The flavors change daily so the menu is always a surprise.
 Word to the wise, if they have the raspberry cardamom get it!

-If you’re looking for a full-on meal or some local products to bring home be sure to stop by the indoor food market called Dům potravin.
+If you’re looking for a full-on meal or some local products to bring home you can get that too.
+Just stop by the indoor food market called Dům potravin.
 It’s located in one of the few modern buildings surrounding the square.
 This multi-floor market contains high-end shops, bakeries, bistros, cafes, and restaurants.

-Once your stomach is full, a walk or three around the square is highly advised to admire it’s many sites.
-Like the beautiful Baroque fountain that dates back to the 1600s and features a statue of Heracles holding a three-headed dog on a chain.
+Once your stomach is full, a walk or three around the square is highly advised.
+You can admire its many sites.
+Including the beautiful Baroque fountain that dates back to the 1600s.
+It features a statue of Heracles holding a three-headed dog on a chain.
 Seriously, that’s not a joke.
-There is also a Baroque sculpture celebrating the Holy Trinity, the statue of young Mozart in the square.
+There is also a Baroque sculpture celebrating the Holy Trinity, and the statue of young Mozart in the square.
 And if that’s not enough, check out the beautiful buildings surrounding the square.

-If you still haven’t walked off that second scoop of ice cream head underground and explore the nearly kilometer long labyrinth of passageways and cellars that exist six meters below the vegetable market.
-There you can learn how these tunnels were once used for food and drink storage, see some archaeological finds, and end up in either an old wine cellar or a historic tavern for a frothy brew.
+If you still haven’t walked off that second scoop of ice cream head underground.
+There you can explore the nearly kilometer long labyrinth of passageways and cellars that exist six meters below the vegetable market.
+You can learn how these tunnels were once used for food and drink storage, see some archaeological finds, and end up in either an old wine cellar or a historic tavern for a frothy brew.
 Definitely one of the more interesting things to do in Brno for tourists!

 Hike Up to Špilberk Castle

 Špilberk Castle sits perched above central Brno.
-It seemingly beckons visitors from above to make their way through the winding pathways of the surrounding park to pay a visit.
+It seemingly beckons visitors from above.
+“Make your way through the winding pathways of the surrounding park to pay a visit.” it calls.
 Once you submit your efforts will be rewarded with sweeping views of the entire city, especially from the castle’s tower.

-Špilberk, a whitewashed castle with happy red roofs, was built in the 1300s and is currently home to the Brno City Museum.
+This whitewashed castle with happy red roofs was built in the 1300s.
+Currently, it’s home to the Brno City Museum.
 Additionally, it hosts cultural events, concerts, festivals, and theater performances throughout the year.

-Špilberk Castle wasn’t always such a desirable place to be.
-In fact, for much of its history it was used as a prison and had the reputation of being the most harsh jail in all of Europe.
+Špilberk Castle wasn’t always such a desirable place to be though.
+In fact, for much of its history it was used as a prison.
+It even had a reputation for being the most harsh jail in all of Europe.
 Hardened criminals were housed in massive cells with up to 200 other prisoners and sentenced to intense manual labor.

 Don’t worry though, the harsh vibe of Špilberk Castle is a thing of the past.
-Today visitors can enjoy a peaceful setting just outside the city center, and one of the best views of the city making it one of the best things to do in Brno.
+Today visitors can enjoy a peaceful setting just outside the city center.
+This and an awesome view of the city make it one of the best things to do in Brno.

 Despite being directly across from a busy road and tram rails, Moravian Square is one of the more peaceful and quaint squares in Brno.

-It’s home to the Church of St. Thomas, the Moravian Gallery in Brno, and what’s probably the most noticeable and out of place feature in the square, an eight meter tall statue of a knight on a horse is the one we mean, incase you couldn’t tell.
-The knight is Jobst of Luxembourg and the horse being, well we don’t know his name, but we do know that if you stand under his chest and look up he’ll bring a big smile to your face.
+It’s home to the Church of St. Thomas, the Moravian Gallery in Brno, and what’s probably the most noticeably out of place feature in the square.
+The eight meter tall statue of a knight on a horse is the one we mean, incase you couldn’t tell.
+The knight is Jobst of Luxembourg and the horse is…well we don’t know his name.
+However, we do know that if you stand under his chest and look up he’ll bring a big smile to your face!
+Trust us.

 Visitors that dare to scratch the surface of Brno will find…well, the remains of dead bodies.
 Over 50,000 to be precise.

 Brno is home to the second largest ossuary in Europe.
-The area beneath the Church of St. James contains the bones of the poor souls who succumbed to plague and cholera in Medieval times, and those who died during the Thirty Years’ War battles.
+The area beneath the Church of St. James contains the bones of the poor souls who succumbed to plague and cholera in Medieval times.
+Oh, and those who died during the Thirty Years’ War battles.

-All but forgotten, the ossuary was rediscovered in 2001 and now visitors can pay respect to the dead on a 30 minute tours.
-Just be sure to book in advance since the tours are quite popular.
+All but forgotten, the ossuary was rediscovered in 2001.
+Now visitors can pay respect to the dead on 30 minute tours.
+Just be sure to book in advance since they’re quite popular.

-If tours aren’t your thing you can go at it alone.
-Grab one of the printed “guides” at the reception desk, head down stairs, and spend as much time in the ossuary as you like reflecting on life and death while listening to the custom composed music track being pumped throughout.
+If tours aren’t your thing you can go it alone.
+Grab one of the printed “guides” at the reception desk, head down stairs, and spend as much time in the ossuary as you like.
+Reflect on life and death while listening to the custom composed music track being pumped throughout.